Can I Go To Urgent Care For A UTI

 - Physicians Immediate Care

-While unprotected sex can cause a UTI, anything that may upset the natural flora of the urinary tract can then lead to a urinary tract infection.
+While unprotected sex can cause a UTI, similar to STIs, anything that may upset the natural flora of the urinary tract can then lead to a urinary tract infection.
 Some examples include dehydration, holding in your pee, hygiene products, and more.

 What are the symptoms of a UTI?